VCauthon/Summary-Docker/src/docs/5-compose.md

     networks:
       - app_network                     # Networks on which this container will be exposed
     depends_on:
-      - db                              # Tells that this container can be raised before than the other
+      - db                              # Tells that this container can be raised before the other
     restart: always                     # Restart policies
     environment:
       - NGINX_HOST=example.com          # Environment variables